Jorge Ribeiro: International career

 Ribeiro made his debut for Portugal in November 2002, against Scotland.
 He was part of the under-23 team that was eliminated in the group stage at the 2004 Summer Olympics in Greece, scoring in the 4–2 defeat against Costa Rica in Heraklion.

 Ribeiro did not play a senior game again until a 2–2 draw away to Liechtenstein in October 2004.
 After another two-year absence, he was again called and played as a replacement for right-back José Bosingwa in UEFA Euro 2008 qualifiers with Azerbaijan and Kazakhstan on 13 and 17 October, respectively.

 With eight caps, Ribeiro was selected for the squad that competed in the finals in Austria and Switzerland, as older brother Maniche was left out.
 He appeared as a substitute in the last group stage match against Switzerland, a 2–0 loss that would be his final international.

 Personal life

 Jorge's older brother Nuno was also a footballer.
-A midfielder, he represented, among others, Benfica, FC Porto and Chelsea, and the two were teammates at Dynamo Moscow.
+A midfielder, he represented, among others, Benfica, Porto and Chelsea, and the two were teammates at Dynamo Moscow.